Actionable Book Summary: How to Win Friends and Influence People by Dale Carnegie

 Smile: OK.
 OK.
-It’s not something new or something you don’t know but you’re probably not doing it as often as you should.
+It’s not something new or something you don’t already know but you’re probably not doing it as often as you should.
 A genuine smile cannot be bought, borrowed, or stolen, but it’s priceless.
 A simple smile can open more doors than a well-written resume.

 Be good with names: There is nothing more stimulating for others than hearing their name.
-That’s the most secret word for them.
+That’s the most sacred word for them.
 If you build a system to remember people’s names you’ll quickly win their trust and therefore have their vote.

 Commentary And My Personal Takeaway

-It’s surely a must read for someone who wants to upgrade his communications skills.
+It’s surely a must-read for someone who wants to upgrade his communications skills.
 If your parents taught you well, though, if you have good manners, you’re probably already doing a lot of the things mentioned inside.